terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_instance_v2.html.markdown

 * `tags` - See Argument Reference above.
 * `all_tags` - The collection of tags assigned on the instance, which have been explicitly and implicitly added.
+* `created` - The creation time of the instance.
+* `updated` - The time when the instance was last updated.

 ## Notes